NEW STUDENT INFORMATION

 7. Become a member of the Fairhope Public Library and encourage your student to read for fun in the summer.

-Also, the Fairhope Public Library offers pc access for adults so if you ever have internet access problems, you can go to the library for access.
-Click on this link for information:8.
-To stay on top of math in the summer, encourage your student to play math games.
-There is a list of free math practice websites on our school website.
+Also, the Fairhope Public Library offers PC access for adults, so if you ever have internet access problems, you can go to the library for access.
+Click on this link for information:

 Although parents are welcome to call teachers at school at 251-928-2573, it may be difficult to reach them because they are busy teaching.
 Because of this, we encourage parents to use email whenever possible.
-Click HERE for a link to the Faculty Directory.
 Teachers can arrange mutually convenient parent conferences when requested, either before/after school, or during their planning period.